ume05rw/EzSmb/ReadMe.md

 [synmra](https://github.com/synmra)

-\#What did I do wrong operation? synmra was not added to contributors...
+\#What did I do wrong operation? synmra was not added to sidebar...

 ## Links